taikuchou/personal_sample/tcm_student_clinical_shifts/README.md

 ## ▶️ How to Use

 1. Ensure the file `student_shifts.csv` is present in the same directory.
-2. Open and run `Ttcm_shifts.ipynb` step-by-step in Jupyter Notebook.
+2. Open and run `tcm_shifts.ipynb` step-by-step in Jupyter Notebook.
 3. Review the final schedule and visual reports for each student's shift participation.